Father · Son · Holy Spirit

 Acknowledge your own vulnerability.
 You are in a spiritual battle you cannot win alone.
 This petition is an ongoing acknowledgment of dependence — you need God's active guidance to navigate the day safely.

-"For yours is the kingdom, the power, and the glory forever"
+"Yours is the kingdom, the power, and the glory forever"

 End where you began: in worship.
 The prayer forms a circle — from "hallowed be your name" to "yours is the glory."
 Everything in between is framed by adoration.
 Life is the same: it begins and ends in God.